Confucius: Ethics

 One of the deepest teachings of Confucius may have been the superiority of personal exemplification over explicit rules of behavior.
 His moral teachings emphasized self-cultivation, emulation of moral exemplars, and the attainment of skilled judgment rather than knowledge of rules.
 Confucian ethics may, therefore, be considered a type of virtue ethics.
 His teachings rarely rely on reasoned argument, and ethical ideals and methods are conveyed indirectly, through allusion, innuendo, and even tautology.
 His teachings require examination and context to be understood.
 A good example is found in this famous anecdote:

-By not asking about the horses, Confucius demonstrates that the sage values human beings over property (which animals seem to represent in this example); readers are led to reflect on whether their response would follow Confucius's and to pursue self-improvement if it would not have.
+This remark was considered a strong manifestation of Confucius' advocacy in humanism.

 One of his teachings was a variant of the Golden Rule, sometimes called the "Silver Rule" owing to its negative form:

 Often overlooked in Confucian ethics are the virtues to the self: sincerity and the cultivation of knowledge.
 Virtuous action towards others begins with virtuous and sincere thought, which begins with knowledge.
 A virtuous disposition without knowledge is susceptible to corruption, and virtuous action without sincerity is not true righteousness.
-Cultivating knowledge and sincerity is also important for one's own sake; the superior person loves learning for the sake of learning and righteousness for the sake of righteousness.
+For Confucius, learning about ancient rituals, practices, music, social institutions, and relationship norms is both essential and the starting point for becoming a junzi.
+By "learning," Confucius refers to moral cultivation that transforms a student into a superior man, rather than the mere accumulation of knowledge.

 The Confucian theory of ethics as exemplified in lǐ (禮) is based on three important conceptual aspects of life: (a) ceremonies associated with sacrifice to ancestors and deities of various types, (b) social and political institutions, and (c) the etiquette of daily behavior.
 Some believed that lǐ originated from the heavens, but Confucius stressed the development of lǐ through the actions of sage leaders in human history.
 His discussions of lǐ seem to redefine the term to refer to all actions committed by a person to build the ideal society, rather than those conforming with canonical standards of ceremony.

 In the early Confucian tradition, lǐ was doing the proper thing at the proper time; balancing between maintaining existing norms to perpetuate an ethical social fabric, and violating them in order to accomplish ethical good.
 Training in the lǐ of past sages, cultivates virtues in people that include ethical judgment about when lǐ must be adapted in light of situational contexts.